phys-sim-book/solid-sim-tutorial/dirichlet/readme.md

 # Mass-Spring Solids Simulation

-An initially stretched square is simulated with mass-spring elasticity potential and implicit Euler time integration.
+A square hanging under gravity with its right and left top nodes fixed is simulated with mass-spring elasticity potential and implicit Euler time integration.
 Each time step is solved by minimizing the Incremental Potential with the projected Newton method.

 ## Dependencies